-Historically, the expansion of OTBs contributed, in part, to the continuing downward trends in on-track handle and attendance.
-However, the 2010 closure of New York City OTB resulted in a shift back to on-track wagering, especially in the downstate market.
-Accordingly, trend analysis is performed to determine growth rates for each type of handle, which are then applied separately to base year thoroughbred, harness and OTB handles.
+While several econometric methods have historically been implemented, the traditional econometric estimation has become less useful given changes to the tax base and increased competition from new racing venues, Video Lottery (VLTs), and casino gaming.
+Accordingly, trend analysis is performed to determine growth rates for thoroughbred, harness and OTB handles, which are then applied separately to the base year handles.
 Effective tax rates are then applied to the forecast of handles to determine tax revenues.
 Given the low tax rates, a variance of \$1 million in handle creates only a \$10,000 variance in receipts.